HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 </html>
 ```

-However, if we change all occurrences of `html` to `hvml` in the above HTML file,
+If you change all occurrences of `html` to `hvml` in the above HTML file,
     and add a new attribute `target="html"` to the root element, you will get your first HVML program:

 ```hvml